Kamal Merchant: Coaching career

 While playing domestic cricket in Pakistan, Merchant also played in the Northern Cricket Union of Ireland for nine years from 1984.
 After retiring, Merchant went back to Ireland and started coaching youth teams.
 Future Ireland international Harry Tector, credited Merchant with helping him in his development.
 In 2013, Merchant's work was acknowledged with him being nominated for coach of the year.

 Umpiring career

 In addition to coaching after retiring, Merchant also became an umpire.
 He was scheduled to umpire in a ODI between Pakistan and Sri Lanka but did not for unknown reasons.
 However Merchant did umpire in a Women's ODI between Pakistan and South Africa.
 Merchant also stood in many important domestic games, including the 2013-14 National T20 Cup final, where Merchant was criticized for an incorrect decision against Umar Akmal.
 In light of this, Merchant was backed by former Pakistan batsman and captain Javed Miandad who said that he should be backed because of his knowledge of the game and his quality of making fair judgements.

 Personal life

 Merchant has four daughters with his wife Najma.
-In February 2021, he was granted Irish citizenship.
+Heena, Tayyaba, Amna and Mehk In February 2021, he was granted Irish citizenship.